hoangsvit/eplus.dev/clz2t9ggu000808mefi7vg340.md

             type: string
 ```

-Copied!content\_copy

-**Note: It will take several minutes (~10 minutes) for the Create Gateway operation to complete.** To check the status of the creation and deployment process, you can click the Notification icon in the main navigation bar to display a status notification, as shown in the image below.
-Please ensure that the icon status has a green check next to it before proceeding.
+**Note: It will take several minutes (~10 minutes) for the Create Gateway operation to complete.** To check the status of the creation and deployment process, you can click the Notifications icon (bell icon) in the top main navigation bar to display a status notification.
+Please ensure that the icon status for **Creating gateway "gcfunction API"** has a green check next to it before proceeding.

-Click **Check my progress** to verif[y](https://cloud.google.com/functions/docs/console-quickstart) the objective.
+Click **Check my progress** to verify the objective.

-Create an API Gateway
+Create an API Gateway.

-**Check my progress**

-## **Task 3.
-Create a Pub/Sub Topic and Publish Messages via API Backend**
+## Task 3.
+Create a Pub/Sub Topic and Publish Messages via API Backend

 The development team would like the API backend to publish messages to a new Pub/Sub topic named `demo-topic`.

-Create a new Pub/Sub topic (`demo-topic`) and push messages to it in the Cloud Function deployed earlier.
+Create a new Pub/Sub topic (`demo-topic`) and push messages to it in the Cloud Run function deployed earlier.
 Be sure to keep the option to create a default subscription enabled when creating the topic.

-Use the snippet below to update the `package.json` file and `index.js` code in the Cloud Function deployed in Task 1.
+Use the snippet below to update the `package.json` file and `index.js` code in the Cloud Run function deployed in Task 1.

-**package.json**
+### package.json

 ```json
 {